clr2of8/AtomicRunner/README.md

 ## Initial Setup

 Update the paths in the scripts to match your configuration.
-The scripts script assumes that Atomic Red Team is installed to the default directory and that these runner scripts are at C:\Users\art\AtomicRunner or /Users/art/AtomicRunner.
+The script assumes that Atomic Red Team is installed to the default directory and that these runner scripts are at C:\Users\art\AtomicRunner or /Users/art/AtomicRunner.

 ## Create the initial schedule